sara-sabr/ITStrategy/_pages/en/web-services-access.md

 Even though TBS policy generally recommends open access to these tools, ESDC's rationale for blocking them has been primarily to prevent accidental leak of protected information from employees.
 This is a valid concern that must be mitigated with a balanced approach.

-The proposed risk mitigation is to augment the current Data Loss Prevention (DLP) with a tool that monitors and enforces classification of files and emails before they can be transmitted on the Internet.
+The already proposed risk mitigation is to augment the current Data Loss Prevention (DLP) with a tool that monitors and enforces classification of files and emails before they can be transmitted on the Internet.
 However, as the evaluated options so far can be costly, implementation is not being considered for the short term.

 ### Considerations